Current Student FAQs

 Applications to transfer into the Bachelor of Psychology (Honours) are only considered at the end of second year or after first session in third year.
 For further information see School Course Transfer Requirements

 - Q. Do you take work/voluntary experience into account in entry for honours?

 No, entry is based solely on marks in the undergraduate subjects.

 - Q. What other subjects can I do in my degree?

-- Q. Do I need to complete a Bachelor of Psychology to become a psychologist?
+- Q. Do I need to complete a Bachelor of Psychological Science to become a psychologist?

 - Q. How do I become a registered psychologist?

 To be registered as a psychologist you must complete four years of study in accredited programs and then an additional two years of education and training to apply for general registration.
 This can be through a fifth year at University plus one year of supervised practice in the community or an approved postgraduate degree accredited at the fifth and sixth year level.
 You can find more information on general registration pathways on the Psychology Board of Australia website.

 Academic consideration is the term for applying for consideration in relation to your responsibilities as a student to attend classes, submit assignments and sit tests on time.
 Consideration may take the form of an extension on an assignment, or being allowed to sit a quiz late.
 Consideration is given for unusual circumstances such as illness, accident or on compassionate grounds.
 Consideration cannot be requested for other foreseeable demands such as having other assignments due or normal work demands.